stochastical/abstractnonsense/content/micro-blog/2025-05-23-things-rewrites-their-server-architecture-in-swift.md

 > “Things” would like to find and connect to devices on your local network.
 Things uses the local network to provide faster sync between your devices.

-I'd always thought they implemented some [CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) data structure and synchronised it on the LAN as well as via the server, but[ according to their FAQ](https://culturedcode.com/things/support/articles/9706121/), they synchronisation is only server-side:
+I'd always thought they implemented some [CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) data structure and synchronised it on the LAN as well as via the server, but [according to their FAQ](https://culturedcode.com/things/support/articles/9706121/), their synchronisation is only server-side:

 > None of your data is transmitted across the local network.
 Things merely sends a notification to your other devices telling them that new information is available, so that they can download it from the cloud.